Textiles, Apparel, Footwear and Travel Goods

 ** Certain leather footwear (HS 6403-6405) is subject to the Tariff Quota (TQ) system.
 That is, a lower tariff rate (primary rate) is assessed on import quantities within the limits of the annual tariff quota and a higher rate (secondary rate) is assessed on import quantities in excess of the tariff quota.

-For more detailed tariff information, see the Japan Customs Tariff webpage (Use "WTO" column) or the Japan Tariff Association webpage or, or the Current Situation of Schedules of Members on the World Trade Organization website.
+For more detailed tariff information, see the following webpages: the Japan Customs Tariff webpage (Use "WTO" column); the Japan Tariff Association webpage; or the Current Situation of Schedules of Members on the World Trade Organization website.

 Temporary Entry/Samples--Advertising materials, including brochures, films and photographs, may enter Japan duty fee.
 Articles intended for display but not for sale at trade fairs and similar events are also permitted to enter duty free in Japan only when the fair/event is held at a bonded exhibition site.
 Japan is a member of the ATA Carnet system.